kahhongt/kahhongt.github.io/_posts/2024-01-15-actionconviction.md

 ---

 Learnt an inspirational quote from Sam Altman today: Inaction is an insiduous form of risk.
 Only by moving forward can we see and explore the wide universe of opportunities ahead.
-Have found myself starting to appreciate the complexity of risk management in personal or career decision making; a state of action or inaction both involves accepting a level of risk, and have therefore narrowed down the problem to 2 concepts: Action and Conviction.
+Have found myself starting to appreciate the complexity of risk management in personal or career decision making; a state of action or inaction both involves accepting a level of risk, and have therefore decided to restructure the problem into 2 concepts: Action and Conviction.

 In my framework I postulate that the optimal course of action and state of mind in any scenario (personal, professional or otherwise) often lies in two extremes: either aggressive action taken towards a path of conviction, or inaction where there is a lack of conviction.
 It was tempting to explore an MBA-style 2x2 axis to professionally illustrate the point: